 Leveling Order:

-ID Only - this leveling order will level tasks with higher ID number first.
+ID Only: levels tasks with higher ID number first.

-Standard – this order will use task duration, dependencies, slack, task dates, constraints, tasks without successors and priorities to level the tasks.
+Standard: uses task duration, dependencies, slack, task dates, constraints, tasks without successors and priorities to level the tasks.

-Priority Standard – all tasks and projects have a priority setting of 1-1000 with 1000 being the highest.
-If this leveling option is used, it will award priority to the higher priority value tasks and those tasks will be considered first during leveling.
+Priority Standard: all tasks and projects have a priority setting of 1-1000 with 1000 being the highest.
+This leveling option, awards priority to the higher priority value tasks and those tasks are considered first during leveling.

-Level within available slack: Turning this on will lock the ending date and all tasks will be leveled within the current time period.
+Level within available slack: locks the project end date and all tasks will be leveled within the current time period.

-Leveling can adjust individual assignments on a task: Leveling will never remove or replace a resource on a task.
+Leveling can adjust individual assignments on a task: leveling will never remove or replace a resource on a task.
 This option refers to the concept of keeping all resources together on the task or can they perform their work individually.
 This option is being set for the entire schedule which might not be the case.
 There is a field on each task that will control this option called Level Assignments.
 To make this a task level value, insert the column Level Assignments and set the value for individual tasks.

-Leveling can create splits in remaining work: Does the remaining work on a task have to be scheduled together or can it be split.
-This value is set the the entire project.
-It can be controlled per task using the task field Leveling Can Split.
+Leveling can create splits in remaining work: allows the remaining work of a task to be split.
+This option can be controlled at the individual task level using the task field Leveling Can Split.

-Resources with Proposed booking types: This will effect Project Server 2010 users only.
-If you have resources that are proposed for the project but not committed, should they be included in the leveling process?
+Resources with Proposed booking types: affects Project Server 2010 users only.
+Should planned, but uncomitted resources for the project, be included in the leveling process?

-Level Manually scheduled tasks: if this is not selected, manually scheduled tasks will not be effected by the leveling program.
+Level manually scheduled tasks: includes manually scheduled tasks when leveling.

 Below is a view of the post leveled tasks.
 Note the tan bars showing what the schedule looked like before the leveling and the blue bars representating the after status.
 The ending date is far beyond the original scheduled date.
 By dragging the split bar up to the top of the screen, the Resource Usage view will disappear and the entire view will be the Leveling Gantt.
 This view will show the affect of leveling for the entire project.